jfasch/jfasch-home/about/site/work-in-progress/topic/plan/web/ui/expand_collapse_svg.rst

 Expand/Collapse Inline SVG Graph
 ================================

-Rather than show the SVG graph inline, unconditionally, use a Vue/JS (or some other toolkit) to expand/collapse it.
+Rather than show the SVG graph unconditionally, use a Vue/JS (or some other toolkit) to expand/collapse that element.